kazumov/embedded-sql-and-regex/README.md

 The process of embedding catastrophically increases the complexity of the RegEx code understanding.

-For example, the original source of multi-line and rich commented RegEx code can be readable and understandable from the first sight ([source](https://www.regular-expressions.info/freespacing.html)):
+For example, the original source of multi-line and richly commented RegEx code can be readable and understandable from the first sight ([source](https://www.regular-expressions.info/freespacing.html)):

 ``` RegEx
 #